tytydraco/yessleep/out/The_Phantom_of_Fourth_Street.md

 "Master," he said, "should I kill him?"
 The creature shook its head 'no' and then bit me on my neck.
 I could feel my blood draining out through the puncture wounds as it fed.

 That was many moons ago.
 Now Billy and I work together identifying fresh meat that fits our masters discerning palate.
-I don't see much of my family or friends anymore and after graduation I quickly moved in to my new home on fourth street.
+I don't see much of my family or friends anymore and after graduation I quickly moved in to my new home on Fourth Street.
 [X](https://www.reddit.com/r/DentonQuick/)